aaroncohen73/betterc/README.md

-# betterc
+# ce (Calculator Extraordinare)
-A terminal-based calculator
+A terminal-based calculator/scripting language that isn't filled with legacy cruft